mediaopt/paypal-commercetools-client/README.md

   "Commercetools-Frontend-Extension-Version": string;
   ```

+- **shippingMethodId**: `string`
+  The id of the selected shipping.
+It will be sent back in the create purchase call to calculate the correct shipping costs.

 - **options**: `object`
   options will pass to PayPalScriptProvider component and you can see the structure on PayPal documentation. [_ReactPayPalScriptOptions_](https://github.com/paypal/react-paypal-js/blob/main/src/types/scriptProviderTypes.ts).